 The word Nala stands for “us” in the Somali language.
 We chose this name to represent our feeling that the struggle of a girl or woman in East Africa is also our struggle.
 We believe that injustice has a rippling effect on our world, and it is our call to fight for our sisters who are not considered equal to men and lack the opportunities that most Western women enjoy.

-Our vision is to employ 100 women in East Africa and 25 refugee women in St. Louis to be agents of change in their communities; This is made possible through the purchases of garments in our Nala clothing line.
+Our vision is to employ 100 women in East Africa and 25 refugee women in St. Louis to be agents of change in their communities; This is made possible through our brand partnerships.
+We sew for the most amazing businesses!

 Want to learn more?